Hoang0211/movie-info/README.md

 ## Application Features

-A front-end application built from scratch as a hobby project.
+A front-end application built from scratch.
 The application serves as a movie info web that allows users to find information about latest movies.
-This project gets data from TheMovieDB API and is deployed using GitHub Pages.

 ### Requirements